Myles Garrett breaks NFL single-season sack record with 23 and laments not getting 2 more

 The record came in a victory that concluded an otherwise difficult season for the Browns (5-12).
 Andre Szmyt kicked a 49-yard field goal as time expired as Cleveland rallied past Cincinnati 20-18.

-Garrett came into the game needing one sack to surpass the mark of 22 1/2 shared by Pro Football Hall of Famer Michael Strahan (in 2001 with the New York Giants) and Pittsburgh’s T.J.
+Garrett came into the game needing one sack to surpass the mark of 22 1/2 shared by Pro Football Hall of Famer Michael Strahan (in 2001 in a 16-game season with the New York Giants) and Pittsburgh’s T.J.
 Watt in 2021.

 Burrow was in the shotgun formation on first-and-10 at the Browns 45-yard line when he saw Garrett coming and went down.